eclipse-tractusx/digital-product-pass/docs/GETTING-STARTED.md

 <!--
-  Catena-X - Digital Product Passport Application
+  Tractus-X - Digital Product Passport Application

-  Copyright (c) 2022, 2024 BASF SE, BMW AG, Henkel AG & Co.
+  Copyright (c) 2022, 2024 BMW AG, Henkel AG & Co.
 KGaA Copyright (c) 2022, 2024 Contributors to the Eclipse Foundation

   See the NOTICE file(s) distributed with this work for additional